vvvlntno/vvvlntno/README.md

 - 👋 Hi, I’m @vvvlntno.
 - 👀 I’m interested in programming and mathematics.
-- 🌱 I’m currently learning python and java.
+- 🌱 I’m currently learning python and javascript.
-- 💞️ I’m looking to collaborate on nothing.
 - 📫 You can direct message me.